 6. follow up

 Following up on the initial conversation shows your employee that you care about their success.
-Consider scheduling a “feedback review,” making sure you give your report a reasonable amount of time to make measurable changes.
-If you see improvement leading up to the meeting, make a positive remark so the employee knows that you’ve noticed — it will motivate them to keep up the great work.
+Consider scheduling a “feedback review,” making sure you give your report clear goals and a reasonable amount of time to make measurable changes.
+If you see improvement leading up to the meeting, make a positive remark so the employee knows you’ve noticed — it will motivate them to keep up the good work.